nordstream3/FOC/README.md

 * To wait for the Official Realease announcement
 * A brushless motor
 * A power source capable of supplying up to 75V and 150A.
 Minimum voltage is 12V
-* A USB cable to connect to a computer for programming and configuration
+* A USB-C cable to connect to a computer for programming and configuration
 * Motor control software, such as the VESC firmware

 ## Installation